Ken Kirkby

 Please click here to be added to Ken Kirkby's special interest list.

-Artist Ken Kirkby was born during an air raid in London, England in 1940.
+Ken Kirkby was born during an air raid in London, England in 1940.
 The timing may have foreshadowed the warrior-painter he was to become.

 He grew up in Portugal where he had his first successful exhibit at age 16.
 In the late 1950s, he realized his dream to move to Canada.
 He found work in northwestern British Columbia and gradually migrated further north.
 He spent five years walking, paddling and sledding across the Canadian Arctic with various groups of Inuit.